shangobashi/PosterScript/README.md

 Installation
 ------------
 There is no installation process.
-Each script requires python 2.7, selenium and easygui to be installed on your system.
-In addition, you will need the latest version of Mozilla Firefox with the plug-in Adblock+.
-Included is a profile ("MOW") with the necessary .css and .jpg elements blocked.
+Simply run the scripts with the necessary modules installed.

 Licensing
 ---------